karan4533/Proj_Pms/README.md

 A modern project management system built with TypeScript and Next.js, featuring email integration and invitation management capabilities.

-## 🚀 Tech Stack
+## This is a Full-Stack TypeScript/Next.js application.
+Based on the repository structure visible (with files like drizzle.config.ts, next.config.mjs, and multiple TypeScript configuration files), this appears to be:

-- TypeScript
+- Frontend: Next.js (React) with TypeScript
-- Next.js
+- Backend: Node.js/TypeScript with likely API routes powered by Next.js API Routes
-- Tailwind CSS
+- Database: PostgreSQL (as indicated by Drizzle ORM configuration files)
-- Bun Package Manager
+- The presence of JavaScript files and shell/batch scripts suggests these are utility scripts and configuration files that support the main TypeScript application.

 ## 📋 Project Overview